Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 COCA (up to 8% with 6% APY on reserves) combines non-custodial spending with stablecoin yield.
 For Greeks who experienced the 2015 capital controls firsthand, the ability to spend from a wallet that no bank or government can freeze is not a theoretical benefit but a learned necessity.

-Greece's 15% crypto tax rate, eurozone EUR settlement, tourism-driven card infrastructure, and post-2015 awareness of banking fragility create a uniquely favorable environment for crypto card adoption.
+Greece's light crypto tax regime (a 15% rate proposed but not yet in force), eurozone EUR settlement, tourism-driven card infrastructure, and post-2015 awareness of banking fragility combine into a favorable environment for crypto card adoption.
 The country's low cost of living means even modest cashback rates translate into meaningful purchasing power.

 Not all cards listed may be available in Greece.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.